Tax Time Information Security Tips

 Its tax season again!
 While refunds are exciting, this is also the time of year when the identity theft criminals are on the prowl!
 Help reduce your risk of being victimized this season by following these tips to protect your information:

-- The IRS will never initiate communication with a tax payer through email.
+- The IRS will never initiate communication with a tax payer through email and phone calls.

 - No reputable bank or credit card company will ever request financial information from you in an email.